 22. Accept Your Mistakes – You’re Human

 Who cares if you tripped in front of everyone at work, or someone called you out, or you broke something accidentally.
 Mistakes happen!
 We’re human.
 All that matters is you’re alive and healthy, tomorrows a new day, and everyone will eventually forget about that thing you accidentally did or said.
-And if they don’t, that goes to show who they are.
+And if they don’t, that’s a reflection of who they are, not you.

 23. Choose a Positive Mentor